selby-botany/georeference-quality-control/README.md

       -l, --log-level              Sets the lowest severity level of log messages to show;
-                                   one of DEBUG, INFO, WARN, ERROR, or QUIET; defaults to FATAL --longitude-precision p  Number of fractional digits of precision in longitude; defaults to 3 -q, --quiet                  Don't display any messages
-      -s, --separator s            Field separator; defaults to "," --Xcontainer-name name   Override the docker container name --Xdebug                 Enable execution tracing
+                                   one of DEBUG, INFO, WARN, ERROR, or QUIET; defaults to FATAL --longitude-precision p  Number of fractional digits of precision in longitude; defaults to 3 -n, --name n                 Synonym for --container-name n --no-build               Do not build the gqc image if it is missing --no-pull                Do not pull the gqc image if it is available on Dockerhub -s, --separator s            Field separator; defaults to "," --container-name n       Override the docker container name --Xdebug                 Enable execution tracing
           --Xdev                   Enable developer mode; mounts  and
-          --Xdockerargs args       String of arguments to add to docker invocation.
+          --Xbuild-arguments args  String of arguments to add to docker invocation.
-          --Xdockercmd cmd         Container command to invoke on docker invocation --Xdryrun                Display the docker command to be run and exit --Ximage                 Sets the docker image and container names --Xmount                 Additional docker mount specification (implies --Xdev)
+          --Xrun-command cmd       Container command to invoke on docker invocation --Xdryrun                Display the docker command to be run and exit --Ximage                 Sets the docker image and container names --Xmount                 Additional docker mount specification (implies --Xdev) --Xrepository            The image repository name to load --Xtag                   The image tag to load

     The --api-token and --api-host options get their default values from